-IRAs are designed to help you save for retirement.
+Keep in mind that IRAs are designed to help you save for retirement.
 Consider the rules as a way of discouraging you from taking the money out too soon.
 But hey, life happens.
 We get it.
-If you decide to take an early withdrawal, bear in mind that what we’ve covered here are just the basics.
+If you decide to take an early withdrawal, bear in mind that the rules we’ve covered here are just the basics.

-The IRS has an entire publication dedicated to IRA distributions (see Publication 590-B)!
-It’s not exactly a leisurely read, so it's a good idea to consult the IRS or a professional tax advisor if you have any questions.
-Because everyone’s financial and tax situation is different, it’s important to make sure that you understand what specific rules may apply to you.
+The IRS has an entire publication dedicated to IRA distributions (see Publication 590-B).
+It’s not exactly a leisurely read.
+So it's a good idea to consult the IRS or a professional tax advisor if you have any questions.
+Because everyone’s financial and tax situation is different, it’s important to make sure that you understand which specific rules may apply to you.